Leah1977/LSH_Electricians_MS1/README.md

 The project features four static pages where customers can see the services LSH Electricians provide.
 The project targets potential and returning customers in need of electrical services.
+I wanted to create a webpage that would allow the user to see what services we have a available and then to contact us with ease.

 ## Table of Contents.